William J. Beaty 3/1995

 to the balance, adjust it, then crush one bag so it contains little air.

-is... weightless?
-Yet air does have significant weight.
-We just can't
+air is... weightless?
+Yet the air does have significant weight.
+We just

-detect this weight directly by using paper bags.
-Or balloons.
+can't detect this weight directly by using paper bags.
+Or using

 Here's a way to make the experiment more honest.
 Perform the balance-beam

-the same size, the "hard" balloon is heavier.
-Does this teach misleading
+balloon is significantly heavier.
+Does this teach misleading things to

-things to your class?
-No, instead it exposes the dishonesty of the
+your class?
+Not really, instead it exposes the dishonesty of the original

-original demonstration.
-In truth, balloons filled with air will not weigh
+demonstration.
+In truth, balloons filled with air will not weigh more

-more than empty ones as long as the balloons remain immersed in the
+than empty balloons as long as they remain immersed in the atmosphere.

-atmosphere.
-However, COMPRESSED air does weigh more than
+However, compressed air does weigh more than uncompressed

-UNCOMPRESSED air.
-Perhaps this modified demonstration would be
+air.
+Perhaps this modified demonstration would be appropriate in more

-appropriate in more advanced classes.
-But this website is about
+advanced classes.
+But this website is about K-6 grade science.

 What if we lived underwater, how could we use the balance-beam to measure